There are five kinds of Social Security Disability benefits available:

 Generally, you're disabled if you can't earn more than $1130 per month (in 2016) because of a mental and/or physical condition that is expected to last at least one year.

 The Five Step Evaluation that Social Security uses to determine if you are disabled is as follows:

 Are you working?
-If you are and you are earning more than the current SGA amount (currently $1130 a month), you generally cannot be considered disabled;
+If you are and you are earning more than the current SGA amount (currently $1170 a month--2017), you generally cannot be considered disabled;

 Is your condition severe?
 Your impairment must be expected to last one year or result in death during that year and interfere with basic work related activities;

 Is your condition found in the list of disabling impairments?
 Social Security maintains a list of impairments for each of the major body systems that are so severe they automatically mean you are disabled.
 If your condition is not on this list, Social Security has to decide if it is of equal severity to an impairment on this list.
 If it is, your claim is approved.
 If it is not, Social Security goes on to the next step;

 Can you do the work you did previously?
 Does you condition prevent you from doing any work that you did in the last fifteen (15) years.
 If it does not, your claim will be denied.
 If it does, your claim will be considered further; and